Queensland land and sea rangers

 Location of rangers

-There are currently 45 Indigenous land and sea rangers contracted in northern Queensland, who care for Queensland's land, waterways and protected species.
+There are currently 65 Indigenous land and sea rangers contracted in northern and western Queensland, who care for Queensland's land, waterways and protected species.
 Rangers are employed through local Indigenous host organisations with funding from the Queensland Government.

 The land and sea rangers' role